knights-lab/BURST/README.md

   - A minimalistic example of input and output to reproduce the problem.
 If it occurs using a DB (.edb), include the fasta file used to produce the DB.

 4. *I get no alignments with my amplicon reads, even though I know they're legit:*
 Try reverse complementing (`-fr`).
-If that doesn't work, try removing sequencing platform adaptors and cleaning up the read with [a QC pipeline](https://github.com/knights-lab/shi7en), as well as reverse complementing if that still fails.
+If that doesn't work, try removing sequencing platform adaptors and cleaning up and trimming the reads with [a QC pipeline](https://github.com/knights-lab/shi7).

 5. *Other program(s) give me more alignments; how can you say this is optimal?:*
 First, more alignments doesn't mean correct alignments.
 Second, be careful when comparing technologies; EMBALMER is a short-read aligner.
 It does not do local alignment like "BLAST" and hence does not do soft-trimming -- this is very much intentional and part of ensuring optimality of end-to-end alignments.
 An alignment of identity 97% spanning 97% of a query means that query is actually 97% x 97% = ~94% identical to its matched reference throughout.